Denali National Park

 “ I am not joking.”
 My mom replied calmly.

 “ Darn it!
 Daddy, tell me a joke.”
 I muttered

 “No, read your book, I’m driving on a mountain, you don’t want me to drive the RV off the cliff, do you?

-I picked up my book and then flipped to the page I stopped on last time.
+I picked up by book and then flipped to the page I stopped on last time.

 “Yes, finally!”
 I bellowed.

-I was so exited I grabbed to my shoe and stuffed them on my feet.
+I was so exited I ran to my shoe and stuffed it on my feet.
 My hand was ready to open the door at any moment.
 Who knows what we are going to see, deer, moose, goats, bears?
-I felt like I could see what was inside!
-The park was endless.
+I felt like I could see what was inside the park!

 “Oh.”
 I said to myself.